putitsimply/christian-bible-explained/hebrews.md

 ### Main points, step by step

 1. **Jesus is “better” than earlier messengers and leaders.**\
- The writer compares Jesus to important figures and ideas from the Jewish Scriptures (like angels, Moses, and priests[^gl_priest]) and keeps saying, in effect, “Jesus is greater, so don’t walk away.”
+ The writer compares Jesus to important figures and ideas from the Jewish Scriptures[^gl_scripture] (like angels, Moses, and priests[^gl_priest]) and keeps saying, in effect, “Jesus is greater, so don’t walk away.”

 2. **A warning about “drifting.”**\
  The writer says people can slowly drift away if they stop paying attention and stop holding on to what they have learned.
 It is pictured like a boat quietly floating off course.